lit/lit.dev/packages/lit-dev-content/site/docs/tools/server-side-rendering.md

  - Async directives such as `asyncAppend()` or `asyncReplace()` will not produce any renderable results server-side.
  - `until()` directive will only ever result in the highest-priority non-promise placeholder value.

-There aren't any mechanisms to wait for some asynchronous result before continuing to render yet, though we are considering options.
+There currently aren't any mechanisms to wait for some asynchronous result before continuing to render yet, though we are considering options.
+Current work around for this is to do any asynchronous work before calling `render()` and providing it to the template as some attribute or property.

 ## Testing